grafana/mimir/docs/sources/mimir/manage/mimir-runbooks/_index.md

 1. **Temporarily increase the limit**<br />
    If the actual number of in-flight push requests is very close to or already hit the limit.
 2. **Scale up ingesters**<br />
    Scaling up ingesters will lower the number of in-flight push requests per ingester, but pay attention this could cause tenants to start discarding samples due to lowered local series limits.
-The bottom panes of the [dashboard](https://ops.grafana-ops.net/d/eb5ead36-a5cb-4f0b-88c3-a6548b5496e6/series-increase-review?orgId=1) could give you an idea whether the current limit is already close to limit.
-If any tenants are in danger, the PR to add ingesters should also temporarily increase the global series limit for those tenants to compensate ([example](https://github.com/grafana/deployment_tools/pull/95487)).
-Be sure to revert the temporary limits increases after the in-memory series for the tenants drop (usually after the next compaction).
+If any tenants are in danger, the PR to add ingesters should also temporarily increase the global series limit for those tenants to compensate.

 ### MimirRequestLatency